 Error codes can pop up on your grill from time to time.
 Please refer to the owner’s manual for your grill for what may be causing the error codes.

 If you see flashing dots on your control board screen, it just means the igniter is on.
-The igniter will turn off five minutes after startup.
-Once the flashing dots disappear, the unit will begin to adjust to the desired temperature selected, which for startup on these units is the smoke setting for barrel style grills.
+The igniter will turn off after startup.
+Once the flashing dots disappear, the unit will begin to adjust to the desired temperature selected, which for startup on these units is the Smoke setting for barrel style grills.
 Some units have a relight feature where the igniter will turn back on if the grill drops below 130° F/55° degrees C. If the igniter comes back on, the flashing dots will reappear.